devzendo/transputer-macro-assembler/README.md

 to MASM!
 I can't generate a binary with MASM - linking fails - but the listing is sufficient for verification.

 Current work:
-  * Bugfix: why does the LDC storage in TestOffsetTransformer.convergeOffset not appear in the listing, despite being allegedly generated during convergence?

 Remaining work:
   * Escape codes do not work in DB strings? \12 ? \n ? \r ?